mwillson15/Implementing_ETL_Processes_to_Visualize_Geospatial_Data/README.md

 # Implementing_ETL_Processes_to_Visualize_Geospatial_Data
 This repository contains files for a project which implemented ETL processes to visualize geospatial data using the GeoAPI API.
-There are 9 files for this project in the "Implementing_ETL_Processes_to_Visualize_Geospatial_Data" folder. t
+There are 9 files for this project in the "Implementing_ETL_Processes_to_Visualize_Geospatial_Data" folder.

 ## Objectives
 - Apply/practice ETL processes such as extracting data from different sources and loading data into a database